sadphysicsundergrad/following-followers-Instagram/README.md

 # following-followers-Instagram
-A simple Python script which tells you who you're following and is not following you back.
-Uses the JSON files you recieve from the "Data Download" section in "Privacy and Security".
+Just paste the paths of JSON files where indicated.
-I'll add the readme later
+Run the Python script.